researchcompendia/researchcompendia/README.rst

 This is a django project with the following structure.

 * `home`: this handles the landing page, faq, and similar concerns that don't call for separate apps.
-* `members`: this handles member profiles.
-User management and profile functionality is volatile for now, and we'll probably be overhauling it while we pull in the use of django-allauth.
+* `users`: this handles users and profiles by using django-allauth and cookiecutter-django's user template
-* `supportingmaterials`: this handles the archiving and representation of a compendia.
+* `compendia`: this handles the archiving and representation of a compendium.
 * `lib`: this holds code that does not call for an app
 * `api`: this handles our service apis.